microsoft/TechExcel-Elevate-your-Copilot-for-Microsoft-365-Technical-Proficiency-Interactive-Simulations/index.md

 - Deploying, managing, and administering Copilot for Microsoft 365 and Windows Copilot
 - Configuring roles in Microsoft 365 admin center
-- Leveraging Copilot for Microsoft 365, Microsoft Graph, and Semantic Index for enhanced responses
+- Leveraging Copilot for Microsoft 365, Microsoft Graph, and semantic index for enhanced responses
-- Exploring Reporting Options for Copilot
+- Exploring reporting options for Copilot
 - Using Microsoft Purview and Copilot to manage and govern your data assets
 - SharePoint Advanced Management Collaboration Insights
 - SharePoint Advanced Management Data Access Governance